 Here at Anything Technical we stock a wide range of equipment suitable for Backcountry Skiing, including bindings, skis, ski boots, skins and accessories.
 Click Here » The choice is wide and varied and we use all our combined knowledge and experience to guide customers into making the right choices.

-The Fritschi EVO is also Brand new for 2017 and now has the Safety Tech Ski Touring Binding down to a fine art.
+Fritschi Vipec EVO has continued to evolve and now has the Safety Tech Ski Touring Binding down to a fine art.
 With a much improved toe assembly which is much easier to engage and a more effective frontal release coupled with an emergency climbing release.
 It is unique in that it is the first ever Tech Norm Touring Binding System to offer a fully calibrated toe release of up to DIN 12 which conforms to ISO standards.
 This gives the binding a massive advantage compared to conventional pin systems which have a non-adjustable release.
 The EVO also features a brake which locks in the up position when walking, and an extremely easy to use 3 step walk level adjustment.
-Switching from ski to walk and vise versa is a simple operation and doesn’t neccessitate removing the boot from the binding.
+Switching from ski to walk and vise versa is a simple operation and doesn’t necessitate removing the boot from the binding.

 Backcountry skis vary greatly in design depending on intended use.
 Some skis are lighter in construction and narrower for longer, multi-day tours such as the Haute Route.
 Others are heavier and wider and are aimed at skiers who want to stay close to resort but want to access terrain not served by resort lift systems.
 The one thing they invariably have in common is a flat top to enable the ski to be mounted with the skiers binding of choice, be it alpine, Freeride or touring.
-Our featured ski brands are usually Scott, Black Crows, Rossignol and Movement, with Fischer and Atomic as recent additions.
+Our featured ski brands are usually Black Crows, Rossignol, Nordica, Dynafit and Atomic but this changes on a seasonal basis.

 Backcountry Skiing can be dangerous!